pdabacus/tetris/README.md

 *By: Joel Howell*

 ## About
-This project will eventually implement a GUI interface.
+This is tetris written in pure C and will eventually implement a GUI interface.

 ## Controls
 * Up Arrow: Rotate by 90 degrees